Codecademy/docs/content/python/concepts/built-in-functions/terms/slice/slice.md

 ---
 Title: 'slice()'
-Description: 'Returns a slice object from a given sequence such as a string, tuple, list, etc.'
+Description: 'Returns a slice object, which can be used to slice a sequence such as a string, tuple, list, etc.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'